Xenapsis-Dev/Xenapsis-V3-Bare/README.md

 <h1>Xenapsis Proxy</h1>

-The Powerful yet lightweight proxy allows you to host xenapsis even on a static website, by using a deployable version of bare server we can put the server on a dynamic free hosting website like vercel.

-Just type in anything and you get it, for more info read the <a href="https://github.com/Xenapsis-dev/Xenapsis-V3-Proxy">offical xenapsis proxy</a>
+The Powerful yet lightweight proxy allows you to go to any website you would like to.
+During school or work you can view websites like youtube, now.gg, geforce now, poki, crazy games, insagram and tiktok <a href="https://github.com/Xenapsis-dev/Xenapsis-V3-Proxy">offical xenapsis proxy.</a>

 <h1>Deploying Xenapsis</h1>